Support our work by becoming our Patron! Learn More

 Window Blinds

-Window bling is a type of window covering which is made with slats of fabric, wood, plastic, metal or other materials.
-In order to open and close such type os blinds a knob is turned which in turn closes it by overlapping the slates.
+Window bling is a type of window covering that is made with slats of fabric, wood, plastic, metal, or other materials.
+To open and close such type of blinds a knob is turned which in turn closes it by overlapping the slates.

 Types of window blinds used in guest rooms: